View PHOTO GALLERY of Married Worker Photos

 Not on 1991 Worldwide Workers List

-Daughter, Elna was about 3 when the young married couple decided to go into the work.
+Started in the work in 1915.
+Daughter, Elna was about 3 when they went into the work.
 Elna was raised by her grandmother.

 Micheletos, John & Anna (Annie) (nee McBride)